-Acting as a "non-partisan broker for governments, civil society and the private sector," the Programme will rely on its convening power and global reach to foster dialogue and knowledge sharing and the development of strong partnerships.
+By seeking to be a "non-partisan broker for governments, civil society and the private sector," the Programme aims to rely on its convening authority to foster dialogue, knowledge sharing and the development of strong partnerships.
 Consistency and coherence at the country level are to be achieved through preliminary needs assessments and early stakeholder involvement to ensure that approaches, tools and methods reflect the needs, interests and priorities of partnering countries.
-As such, the targeted support that is provided through global SNA contributions should be clearly linked to national strategies and priorities.
+As such, the targeted support that is provided through SNA-GP contributions should be clearly linked to national strategies and priorities.